mindspore-ai/mindspore/model_zoo/official/cv/psenet/README.md

 ## [Training Process](#contents)

-### Distributed Training
+### Distributed Ascend Training

-  For distributed training, a hccl configuration file with JSON format needs to be created in advance.
+  For distributed ascend training, a hccl configuration file with JSON format needs to be created in advance.

   Please follow the instructions in the link below: <https://gitee.com/mindspore/mindspore/tree/master/model_zoo/utils/hccl_tools>.